 Microsoft will now longer support Windows 7 after January 14th, 2020.

-The most important question you might ask yourself is “will I still be able to use Windows 7?”
-The answer is yes but some of features that support its operation will no longer be provided by Microsoft.
-If you use Windows 7, you will no longer receive security or software updates and technical support will be discontinued.
+The most important question you might ask yourself is, “will I still be able to use Windows 7?”
+The answer is yes, but Microsoft will no longer provide some of the features that support its operation.
+If you use Windows 7, you will no longer receive security or software updates, and technical support will end.

 It is officially recommended by Microsoft that for security reasons, users move away from devices that run Windows 7.
 But not every business owner has that option.